Providing Water to the Community

 SHAWSA is responsible for two systems that bring clean water into homes and safely take sewage out:

 The SHAWSA Water Filtration Plant, located 60 Water Street, is committed to providing the safest possible drinking water to our customers.
 This plant supplies water to nearly 11,650 customers located in these areas.
 The water comes from Lake Michigan, a surface water source, through an intake pipe located about a mile offshore.
-The lake water is treated, settled, filtered and disinfected as it goes through the Plant.
+The lake water is treated, settled, filtered and disinfected as it goes through the Plant as you can see below or by clicking here: South Haven Water System

 The SHAWSA Wastewater Treatment plant, located a 625 Dunkley, collects, filters and treats sewer from approximately 101 miles of sewer mains and 31 lift stations.